When levies and export charges apply

 To lodge a return, you will need to know the:

-- value (sale price, market value on the day processing begins, free on-board value) of vegetables bought, sold or exported
+- value (sale price, market value or free on board value) of vegetables sold, processed or exported

-- amount of levy and charge payable for each type.
+- amount of levy and export charge payable for each type.

-Recipient bodies for the vegetables levy and charge are:
+Recipient bodies for the vegetables levy and export charge are:

 Definitions